Jacody/space-ball/README.md

 - Integration of Reinforcement Learning for AI opponents
 - Real-time game mechanics with precise controls

+## Game logic (only one signal, stand 0 or sprint 1)
+   0 player rotates in right direction when you dont move 1 when you move sprint forward without rotating

+## Bot logic
+   switches every 10 seconds between attack and defense mode defense mode: go between ball and goal line attack mode: shoot the ball

+## AI Parameters (trains against bot)

+- Rewards:
+   +1 for shooting ball in direction of opponent's goal line +100 for goal scored
+   -100 for goal conceded

+- Actions:
+   0 for stand and turn
+   1 for run

+- States:
+   position player
+   direction player

+   position ball
+   speed ball
+   direction ball

+   position opponent

 ## System Requirements

 - Python 3.8 or higher